gavinhoward/bc/manuals/development.md

   declarations.
 * Besides short `if` statements and loops, there should *never* be more than one statement per line.

-### ClangFormat

-I attempted three times to use [ClangFormat][24] to impose a standard, machine-useful style on `bc`.
-All three failed.
-Otherwise, the style in this repo would be more consistent.

 ## Repo Structure